-While it is uncommon to develop mesothelioma, each contact with the toxic material increases the risk of cancer.
+While it is uncommon to develop mesothelioma, each contact with the toxic material increases cancer risk.
 New Jersey residents could have come into contact with asbestos in multiple ways.

 Asbestos Use Across New Jersey Industries

-Several industries throughout New Jersey and along the East Coast used the substance in a variety of capacities.
+Several industries throughout New Jersey and along the East Coast used the substance in various capacities.

 Chemical plants like DuPont Chemical take up large laboratories and production facilities throughout the state.
 Many chemical products contain asbestos because of its strong resistance to chemical reactions.
 New Jersey chemical plants known to have exposure or contamination issues include:

 - Heyden Chemical Corporation

 - Mutual Chemical Company of America

 - Tenneco Chemical Company